 - Gexp: A number of games after which the system considers it has enough "experience" to accurately represent the player's skill level.
 It allows new users to gain/lose RP more quickly and results in the maximum base gain/loss decreasing to a stable value as the limit is reached.
 Note that the weighted game average still has a large impact on the calculations, both before and (especially) after the limit is reached.
 (Current value = 25)

-Note to games developers: you are welcome to use this formula as a ranking system in your own games completely free of charge - a link back to this page would be appreciated in return.
+Note to games developers: you are welcome to use this formula as a ranking system in your own games completely free of charge - a link back to this page (although not necessary) would be appreciated in return.